 You can set the pup in the crate and talk to him/her saying this is where you sleep.
 Then pick him/her back up and continue walking about the house.
 Softly talk to your Shih Tzu as you go from room to room.
 Hopefully, your pup is relaxing by now.

 The Health and Well-Being of your pup is an ongoing responsibility…

 A vaccination schedule to prevent canine diseases should be discussed with your Veterinarian.
 Usually, 4 sets of shots are given by the time the puppy is 16 weeks of age.
 Listed below are Florida Immunization Shots.
 These shots vary by whatever state you live in but are generally similar.

 The first set of shots: usually at 6-8 weeks of age:

 Second Set of Shots: usually at 8-10 weeks of age:

 Third Set of shots: usually at 10-12 weeks of age:

-With this completed your puppie should be good for 1 year and then he/she will need a one time booster set of shots including rabies vaccination.
+With this completed your puppy should be good for 1 year and then he/she will need a one-time booster set of shots including rabies vaccination.
 This should be sufficient for 3 years.
-However, 6 or 12 month wellness checkups are highly recommended.
+However, 6 or 12-month wellness checkups are highly recommended.